ethereum/EIPs/EIPS/eip-1155User.md

 Most NFTs do not take into account the expiration time even though the role of the user is added, resulting in the need for the owner to manually submit on-chain transaction to cancel the user rights, which does not allow accurate on-chain management of the use time and will waste gas.

-The usage right often corresponds to a specific time, such as deploying scenes on land, renting game props,  etc. Therefore, it can reduce the on-chain transactions and save gas with **expires**.
+The usage right often corresponds to a specific time, such as deploying scenes on land, renting game props,  etc.

 ### Easy Third-Party Integration